1. Our terms

 c.) we are otherwise permitted to provide them under that Act.

-11.5.
-Insurance mediation services.
-We are not authorised by the Financial Conduct Authority.
-However, we are included on their register to carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
-This is part of our business, including arrangements for complaints or redress if something goes wrong, as regulated by the Law Society of Northern Ireland.
-The register can be accessed via the Financial Conduct Authority website at www.fac.org.uk/register
+10.5.
+Insurance distribution services.
+We are not authorised by the Financial Conduct Authority, although we are included on its register to carry on insurance distribution activity.
+This activity is broadly the advising on, selling and administration of insurance contracts.
+This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Law Society of Northern Ireland (www.lawsoc-ni.org).
+The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/firms/financial-services-register.

 b.) take the necessary action to fulfil our undertaking.

-12.1.
+11.1.
 Proof of your identity.
 Before we can start work, we must have documentary proof of your identity and, where relevant, that of your beneficial owner(s).
+We may also ask you to explain to us the source of your funds and wealth.
 This information may be renewed every three years.
 We may verify your identity by:

 a.) searching a third-party database.
 This may leave a footprint on your credit file, but it will not affect your credit rating.